 1. Choose your stock tank

-Stock tanks can be purchased at Tractor Supply, Home Depot, and even on Amazon for around $100 to $450.
+Stock tanks can be purchased at Tractor Supply (opens in new tab), Home Depot (opens in new tab), and even on Amazon (opens in new tab) for around $100 to $450.
 You’ll find options made from both plastic and metal, typically galvanized steel.
 Plastic tanks are typically cheaper and more lightweight, plus they’re resistant to rust and corrosion.

 But, metal pools are much sturdier, and they don’t need an external frame like some plastic tanks.
 Plus, the metal surface is much easier to wipe clean while you might need to scrub plastic to remove dirt and algae.